 We have to confirm whether it is head heavy, light, or even balanced.
 The grip size, flexibility, stiffness, and racket tensions are a few other factors to determine the performance and control.

 After testing multiple rackets and hearing from professional athletes and consumers, we have prepared this list of the best badminton racket 2020 that will guide which racquet is best for you.

 |Victor Brave Sword 12||⭐⭐⭐⭐|

 1. Duora 10

 Yonex is a brand trusted by professional players.
 It is not just limited to big leagues, and you’ll find it loved by beginners and intermediate as well.
 That is why Duora 10 is on the top of our best badminton racket list.

 Made from the most elegant frame and shaft material, Duora 10 is box-shaped for powerful shots with aerodynamic speed.
 Due to dual face design, buyers consider this as the combo of two rackets into one.

 Whether you are looking for a fast backhand drive or a loud forehand smash, Duora 10 is the best choice.
 To handle and adapt to this two-sided racket with the dual optimum system, we need practice for accuracy.
 The orange side is made for forehand control and blue for the back.
 I also love the color combination used in the frame that makes it look more attractive.

 Why Duora 10?
-If you want to compete with advanced players or improve gameplay, hit precise shots, this is the right racquet.
-This is a perfect option for all-round defensive & offensive players.
+If you want to compete with advanced athletes or improve gameplay, hit precise shots, this is the right racquet.
+This is a perfect option for all-round defensive & offensive participants.
 With a broader frame and shaft, you can increase the range for more effective shots.
 Now, I am going to list the cool features and manufacturing material of Yonex Duora 10.

 Construction Material (Shaft & Frame): Ni-Ti Fiber, Nanometric DR, H.M.
 Graphite